 What the future holds

-The second game, The Outlander Chronicles, is an ambitious project and about four times the size of Into The Valley in area and the number of NPCs and locations of interest.
+The second game, as yet unnamed, is an ambitious project and about four times the size of Into The Valley in area and the number of NPCs and locations of interest.